-BEACON HILL HOUSE
+BEACON HILL TOWNHOUSE RENOVATION

-General Contractor| SEA-DAR CONSTRUCTION
+SEA-DAR CONSTRUCTION

-Photography | ERIC ROTH PHOTOGRAPHY ©
+ERIC ROTH PHOTOGRAPHY

 Boston’s Beacon Hill streets are often crowded with tourists mostly engaged in the fantasy of imagining what it might be like to live in a tight historic neighborhood, traveling worn brick sidewalks and streets sometimes barely wide enough for a horse carriage.
 And usually, those few who take the next step and buy an old house here continue to indulge that fantasy with some combination of faux Federal or Victorian interiors that have little to do with their otherwise modern lives.